pchlenski/misdeed/README.md

     * Interactions are named ```[outbound_node_name]->[inbound_node_name].tsv```
     * At least one interaction is defined
     * Interaction matrix has shape (outbound node dimensionality) x (inbound node dimensionality)

+The `example` directory in this repository contains a minimal example of these conventions.

 ## Outputs
 By default, MiSDEED will save results to the `./output` directory as follows: